Projects and initiatives

 The FluidEarth Software Development Kit allows model developers to adapt their models for linking to other models and data services.
 It takes most of the complexity out of this process allowing easy creation of a new generation of environmental models which can be combined into compositions.

 Pipistrelle is a tool giving modellers the ability to easily create and run compositions of linked models.
 Everything is controlled through a simple user interface showing models as OpenMI components with data exchange along links.

-Open Geospatial Consortium (OGC®) and the OpenMI Association signed a memorandum of understanding (MOU) to cooperate in standards development and promotion of open standards related to computer modelling.
+In August 2011 the Open Geospatial Consortium (OGC®) and the OpenMI Association signed a memorandum of understanding (MOU) to cooperate in standards development and promotion of open standards related to computer modelling.

 A first priority is the facilitation of OpenMI 2.0 as an open international consensus standard under the OGC process framework.
 In doing so, the OpenMI Association seeks to make the OpenMI standard available and accessible to the worldwide modelling community.
 The OpenMI Association Technical Committee is currently rewriting the OpenMI 2.0 technical documentation to make it compliant with the OGC specifications.